wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 License: GPLv3
 Donate link: http://david.dw-perspective.org.uk/donate

-Provides features to assist with EU VAT compliance for WooCommerce, for the new VAT regime beginning 1st January 2015, including for with the MOSS system.
+Assists with EU VAT compliance for WooCommerce, for the new VAT regime beginning 1st January 2015, including for with the MOSS system.

 == Description ==